-The biggest payoff for doing what she does is building genuine relationships with her clients over the years.
-They may start out as clients, but they often end up being her good friends as well.
+The biggest payoff is building genuine relationships with her clients over the years.
+They may start out as clients, but they often end up being good friends as well.

 According to Mariel, clients usually refer her to their friends and relatives.
-Pretty soon, almost everyone in the family or in the friend’s circle is her client, too.
-This makes her job truly rewarding knowing that she’s able to help not just one client but their loved ones as well.
+Pretty soon, almost everyone in the family or friend circle is her client, too.
+For her, it's rewarding to know that she’s able to help not just one client but their loved ones as well.

-It’s also very heartwarming for Mariel when she receives random messages from her clients thanking her for her help or just updating her with their lives.
+She also loves receiving messages from clients thanking her for her help or just updating her on their lives.
 “I’m really just thankful for their trust.”

 Back to Basics

-When the pandemic started, everyone was scared because it’s not certain how businesses will go.
-In this current economic climate where everything is still scary and strong finances are of utmost importance, Mariel advises Filipinos to go back to the basics.
+When the pandemic started, everything was uncertain, especially for businesses.
+In this current economic climate, Mariel advises Filipinos to go back to the basics.
 “Make sure your finances are strong.
 Use this time to learn how to strengthen your finances.”

-This pandemic has certainly made a lot of people realize the importance of having savings, investments, and insurance.
+During the pandemic, a lot of people realized the importance of savings, investments, and insurance.
 Mariel remains motivated to help people plan for their future and put their money in the right place.
 “I’ll continue what I’m doing now.
 I’ll keep working to attract new partners and clients.
 And I look forward to meeting my clients and holding our sessions in person soon.”

 Karren Seña, Kihyan Chua Yap, and Koleen Chua Yap, Co-Owners of Aegyo Cakes

-But they’re an artistic bunch.
-Staying at home for several months and sewing face masks by hand was tough on them.
-They also felt bad that they couldn’t go out to celebrate special events with their relatives.
+But as an artistic bunch, staying at home for several months and sewing face masks by hand was tough on them.

-One night, while sewing masks, Koleen asked Kihyan what kind of business she wanted to put up, and Kihyan thought of food.
+One night, while sewing masks, Koleen asked Kihyan what kind of business she wanted to do.
+Kihyan thought of food.
 They both loved watching baking and cooking shows on Netflix, so they thought it was something they could venture into.

-They thought of cakes when they found themselves unable to celebrate a relative’s birthday.
-They sent them a cake and thought that it could be something that they could offer to other families as well.
+When they found themselves unable to celebrate a relative's birthday due to restrictions, they sent them a cake instead.
+They thought they could offer the service to other families as well.

 “Hindi kami makapag-celebrate as a family, what more 'yung ibang mga tao?
 We wanted to give other people a way to celebrate with their loved ones even if they can’t be there.
 Dun nabuo 'yung concept ng Aegyo Cakes: 'Send love with Aegyo Cakes,'” Karren said.